Jan-3007/DSP_lab/README.md

     - J3: 2-3
 	- J4: 1-2
 - plug your board into your PC using the USB cable
+- go to "hello_world/.vscode/"
+  - depending on your OS choose between settings.windows.json or settings.linux.json
+  - rename the corresponding file to settings.json (the other file can be deleted)
 - launch "hello_world.code-workspace" (with VS Code)
 - install all recommended extensions, they will be displayed as a notification by VS Code in the bottom right
-- go to "{project_name}/.vscode/"
-  - depending on your OS choose between settings.windows.json or settings.linux.json
-  - rename the corresponding file to settings.json
 - switch to the CMake extension
   - at the same level of each tab to the right is the button to run the corresponding process
   - in each tab you can choose between different options by selecting the button next to it
   - in the _Configure_ tab, select DebugNoOpt as the option and run Configure afterwards
-    - all temporary files for the build process are stored in the "{project_name}/build/" folder, which can be deleted anytime
+    - all temporary files for the build process are stored in the "hello_world/build/" folder, which can be deleted anytime
   - in the _Build_ tab, select DebugNoOpt as the option and run Build afterwards
 - switch to Run and Debug
-  - select "GDB debugger CMSIS-DAP ({project_name})
+  - select "GDB debugger CMSIS-DAP (hello_world)
   - clicking the green play button will flash the program and start the debugger
   - an automatic breakpoint will be set at main()
     - due to a limited number of breakpoints, it can be necessary to disable this
-    - you can do so in "{project_name}/.vscode/launch.jason" by commenting the line: `"runToEntryPoint": "main"`,
+    - you can do so in "hello_world/.vscode/launch.json" by commenting the line: `"runToEntryPoint": "main"`,
   - press F5 or click the green button in the debugger window
 - when playing audio to the input jack, the board should pass the audio undistorted to the output jack
 - now you are ready to set up your own project